Blues Power: The Funky World of Blue Cheese

 As the state that produces the most cheese and wins the most cheese awards in America, Wisconsin makes many types of blue cheese—even rivaling the world-famous varieties mentioned above.
 One particularly creamy Danish-style blue, marketed simply as Wisconsin Blue Cheese, is one of the highest-rated in the state.

 Some artisans like to push the envelope and experiment with different styles.
-Sid Cook, of Carr Valley Cheese, has had exceptional success with this.
+Sid Cook of Carr Valley Cheese, has had exceptional success with this.
 He produces an award-winning Gorgonzola-style, a super-rich five-cream blue (Brie is usually triple-cream), and another laced with chile peppers.
 And his Billy Blue—made with goat’s milk—has won numerous awards, including three international First Place awards and two national First Place Awards.

-Blue Cheese Health Benefits
+Blue Cheese

 Blue Cheese Recipes